 Price monitoring of the five major airports (Adelaide, Brisbane, Melbourne (Tullamarine), Perth and Sydney (Kingsford-Smith) airports) continued from 1 July 2007 in response to the Productivity Commission's 2007 report, Review of Price Regulation of Airport Services.
 Implementation of this regime included the amendment of the Airports Regulations 1997 to slightly expand the definition of aeronautical services and facilities.
-In 2008 the Government expanded the range of airport services monitored by the ACCC to include short-term and long-term car parking services at the major airports.
+In 2008 the range of airport services monitored by the ACCC were expanded to include short-term and long-term car parking services at the major airports.

-In December 2009, as part of the White Paper, the Government announced a second tier of economic regulation to be implemented in the four next largest leased federal airports.
+In December 2009, a second tier of economic regulation to be implemented in the four next largest leased federal airports was announced.
 Under the self reporting arrangements, Canberra, Darwin, Gold Coast and Hobart Airports disclose various pricing, quality of service and complaints handling procedures and outcomes through the airports' websites.

 From July 2012

-The Inquiry found that Adelaide Airport had limited market power and the Government agreed that Adelaide Airport would no longer be subject to mandatory price and quality of service monitoring by the ACCC, effective 30 June 2012.
-Adelaide Airport will now report on its pricing and quality of service outcomes under the second tier reporting system alongside Canberra, Darwin, Gold Coast and Hobart.
+The Inquiry found that Adelaide Airport had limited market power and the airport was removed from mandatory price and quality of service monitoring by the ACCC, effective 30 June 2012.
+Adelaide Airport reports on its pricing and quality of service outcomes under the second tier reporting system alongside Canberra, Darwin, Gold Coast and Hobart.

 Prices and the quality of services at the four major leased federal airports—Sydney, Melbourne, Brisbane and Perth—continue to be monitored annually by the Australian Competition and Consumer Commission (ACCC) in accordance with the Airports Act 1996 and Competition and Consumer Act 2010.
 Information and annual reports are available on the ACCC website.

-As part of its Inquiry, the Productivity Commission recommended and the Government agreed that quality of service monitoring continue until June 2020, with a further review to take place in 2018.
+As part of its Inquiry, the Productivity Commission recommended that quality of service monitoring continue until June 2020, with a further review to take place in 2018.
 It also recommended that the objective criteria should be reviewed and updated by June 2013.
-The ACCC is undertaking the review, and will release a draft discussion paper in late 2012.
-The ACCC website can be accessed on the ACCC website.
+The ACCC completed its review and released its revised Guideline for quality of service monitoring at airports in June 2013.
+The ACCC Guideline can be accessed on the ACCC website.